MaedahBatool/gatsby-with-wordpress/README.md

 		}
 	`);

-	// Check for any errors
+	// Check for any errors.
 	if (result.errors) {
 		throw new Error(result.errors);
 	}

-	// Access query results via object destructuring const { allWordpressPost } = result.data;
+	// Access query results via object destructuring. const { allWordpressPost } = result.data;
 	const postTemplate = path.resolve(`./src/templates/post.js`);

-	/**
+	/*
 	 * We want to create a detailed page for each
 	 * post node.
 We'll just use the WordPress Slug for the slug.
 	 * The Post ID is prefixed with 'POST_'